-The analysis carried out by the SSC in 2014 for 2015 indicates that the number of rivers with "healthy populations" on the basis of attainment of Conservation Limits has now risen to 55 rivers.
+The analysis carried out by the SSCS in 2015 for 2016 indicates that the number of rivers with "healthy populations" on the basis of attainment of Conservation Limits is now 48.

 In the second Article 17 report on the status of Irish salmon stocks (Anon 2013) submitted as a requirement under the Habitats Directive in 2013, factors considered as threats to salmon populations are described.
 These include factors such as agricultural intensification, diffuse pollution to surface waters (resulting from factors such as inadequate sewage treatment, agricultural enrichment, acidification, erosion and siltation), forestry related pressures, pressures related to intensive fish farming and peat extraction, and poaching.
 Concerns were expressed about the poor levels of marine survival; despite the removal of the drift net fishery from Irish coastal waters in 2006 salmon numbers have not increased.
 The range where salmon were found was classified as favourable, the population size was considered stable, habitat condition was considered favourable with future prospects considered stable.
 The overall classification for the Atlantic salmon in Ireland was therefore described as "Stable", an improvement on the 2007 overall classification of "Bad" status.
 It was noted that this current period of stability has to be set against the context of a long trend of population decline.